 - Endnote Software and Support.
-EndNote can help you manage the literature that you discover in the course of your research, enables you to to insert citations into documents and produces reference lists in a range of styles; includes FAQs and CSU Endnote Blog.
+EndNote can help you manage the literature that you discover in the course of your research, enables you to to insert citations into documents and produces reference lists in a range of styles; includes FAQs and Charles Sturt Endnote Blog.

 - NVivo is a qualitative data analysis (QDA) package, used to code and analyse qualitative data, such as open-ended surveys, transcriptions of focus groups, or other text-based data.

 - SPSS is among the most widely used programs for statistical analysis in social science

-A wide variety of software is available on all CSU Desktops and additional software is available via software download or through the CSU Computer Shop.
+A wide variety of software is available on all University Desktops and additional software is available via software download or through the Computer Shop.

 Support Services chevron_right

 Student Services offers a range of support for Research Candidates including: